Category: Efficiency

 Plants grow towards the light.
 And because getting to the light first is so important for plants, their endocrinological system, especially just after germination, is all about favouring the top branch to grow fast at the expense of other branches.
 The cells in the top…

-Minidampf Monorails
+Minidampf Monorail

 January 25, 2015 By arne hendriks 0